MeteoSwiss/publication-opendata/README.md

 Proposal in preparation ...

 #### 2.5.3.
-Postprocessed data (data4web) local forecast
+Postprocessed local forecast data (data4web)
 The postprocessed forecast data is based on a mix of different models (INCA, COSMO-1E, COSMO-E2, ECMWF) and is available for all ZIP-Codes, SMN-Stations and selected POI in the mountains as punctual data.
-The forecast ist available for the time period of +0h - +192h and is beeing updated hourly.
+The forecast ist available for the time period of +0h - +192h and is being updated hourly.
-This is the same forecast we provide in our MeteoSwiss-App and on our website for each ZIP-code.
+This is the same forecast we provide in the MeteoSwiss-App and on our website for each ZIP-code.

 For each parameter there is a single file.
 Here we provide only a few parameters for review.